Concussion Treatment | Headache Migraine & Concussion Centre

 How common are concussions?

 Concussions are a common sports injury, with up to one in five Canadians have suffered a concussion when participating in athletic activities.
 Moreover, approximately 30,000 concussions or related traumatic brain injuries are reported annually among the 12-to-19-year-old age group, 60% of which are related to sports activities.
-Despite concussions being common, many Canadians are not aware of concussion symptoms and do not know what to do when someone sustains a concussion.
+Despite concussions being common, many Canadians are not aware of concussion migraine treatment and do not know what to do when someone sustains a concussion.

 What are the short-term effects of a concussion?